-In Maryland, the State Park entry fee per person is $3 on weekdays.
-It is $5 on weekends and holidays from Memorial Day to Labor Day.
-Admission is free for visitors with a Golden Age Pass, a DNR Universal Disability Pass and for children in car seats.
+State Park entry fees can vary throughout states.
+Here you can find day entry fees for Maryland parks, as well as reservation fees and more.
+For other states, you can search on this page.
+Admission is free for visitors with a Golden Age Pass, a DNR Universal Disability Pass, and for children in car seats.
 Amenities abound with nature centers, visitor centers, beach lifeguards, boat rentals, concession stands, picnic areas with tables, grills, playgrounds, lakefront gazebo rentals, restrooms, campsites, and hiking trails.
-Hours are 8am to sunset and adhere to a limited capacity policy.
+Hours are 8 am to sunset and adhere to a limited capacity policy.
 Once a park is filled, any additional visitors will be turned away.
 So make sure to get there early and claim your spot.

 State Parks in Maryland